virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/ccconfigure-003-add-remote-origin.jpg" alt="Add the CodeCommit remote origin URL to the local Git configuration.="75%" width="75%">
 </p>

 4. Check the status with `git status`; you will see a notification that there are untracked files.
-Then run `git add .` and commit the changes with `git commit -m "Initial commit."` Finally, try pushing the changes from your local repo to the AWS CodeCommit repo&mdash; that it will fail.
+Then run `git add .` and commit the changes with `git commit -m "Initial commit."` Finally, try pushing the changes from your local repo to the AWS CodeCommit repo&mdash;it will fail:

 ```
 Demo: git status